growerp/growerp/GrowERPObs/1 Introduction/5 Road Map and Releases.md

 # Releases

+## Conversion framework && Test-ability release February 1024(v1.4.0)
+1. Running all integration tests in a single docker compose file with back-end and database
+2. Created a data conversion framework to bring new users quickly into the system
+3. Documents(invoice/payment/order/transaction) now have sequential or customized numbering.
 ## Small fix release December 15, 2023(v1.3.0)
 1. Fixed the general growerp install command
 2. fixed reset password.